-Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
-Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
+Here are a few thoughts to ponder.
+We are living in a complex world.
+Much of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer, either my way or yours, etc." Yet, either-or choices can be misleading, and have us believe there are win-lose solutions that work.
+But do they really?
+If the cost is high, do they still work?